lstrichashl/office-pdf-converter/README.md

 ```

 ### Custom config fields
-* can support only specific mime types. only and the config below (in the example below only image/jpeg mimetype is will be converted):
+* can support only specific mimetypes. in the example below only files with 'image/jpeg' mimetype is will be converted:
 ```json
     "supportedMimeTypes": [
         "image/jpeg"